(Redirected from Longside Airfield)

 Norman McHolm spoke of the crash and East Grinstead during an interview with CBC Radio.

-We are not aware of the exact identification of the aircraft, or of exactly where the crash occurred on the airfield, nor have we identified it in any of the air crash lists we have access to.
+We can't pinpoint exactly where the crash occurred on the airfield, nor have we identified it in any of the air crash lists we have access to.
 Any further details would be appreciated, and can be forwarded using the Contact Form

 1 ⇑ East Grinstead 'guinea pigs' celebrate 70th anniversary Retrieved March 18, 2013.